dappcamp/dappcamp-warriors/README.md

 },
 ```

-That will autoformat your code on save, and fix some of the linting problems.
+That will autoformat your code on save, and automatically fix some of the linting problems.